 Disclaimer

-The Chime Visa® Debit Card and the secured Chime Credit Builder Visa® Credit Card are issued by The Bancorp Bank, N.A. or Stride Bank, N.A., pursuant to licenses from Visa U.S.A.
-Inc. and may be used everywhere Visa debit or credit cards are accepted.
-Please see back of your Card for its issuing bank.
+Chime is a financial technology company, not a bank.
+Banking services for the Chime Checking Account are provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.
+The Chime Visa® Debit Card is issued by The Bancorp Bank, N.A. or Stride Bank, N.A. pursuant to a license from Visa U.S.A.
+Inc. and may be used everywhere Visa debit cards are accepted.
+The secured Chime Visa® Credit Card is issued by The Bancorp Bank, N.A. or Stride Bank, N.A. pursuant to a license from Visa U.S.A.
+Inc. and may be used everywhere Visa credit cards are accepted.
+Please see the back of your Card for its issuing bank.

 **Chime is recommended by more of its users in the 2024 Qualtrics NPS study when compared to top national banks and select fintechs.
 THE #1 MOST LOVED BANKING APP is a Registered Trademark of Chime Financial, Inc.